Adrian Johns

 “The

-identity engine: printing and publishing at the beginning of the knowledge economy.”
-In L. Roberts, S. Schaffer and P. Dear
+identity engine: printing and publishing at the beginning of the knowledge

-(eds.), The mindful hand: inquiry and
+P. Dear (eds.), The mindful hand: inquiry

-invention from the late Renaissance to early industrialisation
+and invention from the late Renaissance to early industrialisation

 (Chicago, IL: Edita/University of Chicago Press,